Eminem: Early life and education

-As a teenager, Eminem wrote letters to his father.
-Debbie said that they all came back marked "return to sender".
-When he was a child, a bully named D'Angelo Bailey severely injured Eminem's head in an assault, an incident which Eminem later recounted (with comic exaggeration) on the song "Brain Damage".
+Eminem frequently fought with his mother, whom a social worker described as having a "very suspicious, almost paranoid personality".
+When he was a child, a bully named D'Angelo Bailey severely injured his head in an assault, an incident which Eminem later recounted on the song "Brain Damage".
 Debbie filed a lawsuit against the public school for this in 1982.
-The suit was dismissed the following year by a Macomb County, Michigan judge, who said the schools were immune from lawsuits.
-For much of his youth, Eminem and his mother lived in a working-class, primarily black, Detroit neighborhood.
-He and Debbie were one of three white households on their block, and Eminem was beaten several times by black youths.
+A Macomb County, Michigan, judge dismissed the suit the following year, ruling that the schools were immune from lawsuits.